ViaVersionAddons/ViaChatFixer/README.md

 Just put the ViaChatFixer jar in your `plugins` folder.

-ViaChatFixer currently supports ViaVersion v5.0 or higher, and requires Java 17.
+ViaChatFixer currently supports ViaVersion v5.0 or higher.

 All players online during a reload will not be able to have longer chat messages until they reconnect.

 ## Supported Platforms

-ViaChatFixer can be installed on Bukkit, Spigot, or Paper servers.
+ViaChatFixer can be installed on Bukkit, Spigot or Paper servers.

 If you are using a proxy, ViaVersion and ViaChatFixer must be installed on the backend servers.